 10.1 Each applicant submitting a system and/or component for certification shall be charged fees not to exceed the actual cost of evaluating and testing the system to determine whether it qualifies for certification.
 The applicant is required to demonstrate ability to pay the cost of testing prior to certification and performance testing.
 Applicants may request a payment plan for testing and certification costs.
 Requests for a payment plan should be submitted in writing to the Executive Officer and should include the payment frequency (monthly, quarterly, etc.) and amount of each payment to meet the obligation.
 Payment of fees shall be a condition of certification.
 Failure to fulfill the conditions of payment may result in revocation of the Executive Order.

-APPLICATION PROCESS
+Application Process

 All of the information specified in the following subsections shall be submitted to the Executive Officer for an application to be evaluated.
 An application for certification of a Phase I or Phase II vapor recovery system may be made to the Executive Officer by any applicant.

 The applicant for certification shall identify, in the preliminary application, the standard(s) or specification(s) with which the system complies, and demonstrate that the proposed system meets the primary performance standard(s) or specification(s) required by sections 3 through 9 of this Procedure.
 For the preliminary application, the applicant shall have performed tests for all applicable performance specifications and standards.
 Engineering reports of successful test results for all these tests must be included in the preliminary application.
 In order to expedite the application process, the Executive Officer may determine that the application is acceptable based on the results of abbreviated operational and/or efficiency/emission factor testing and spillage.
 Test results shall be submitted for an operational test of at least 30 days, for a test of at least 50 vehicles demonstrating adequate collection, and for at least 200 observations of spillage (including at least 40 percent fill-ups), or equivalent verification that the system is capable of meeting the performance standards and specifications.